-Aramark Partners with the Thur - GuruFocus.com
+Aramark Partners With the Thur - GuruFocus.com

 Students attending this immersion will have the opportunity to engage in planned simulations, network with executive leadership, participate in discussions about internships and post-graduation career opportunities, and provide Aramark with vital consumer insights.

-“We are incredibly excited to partner with an organization committed to ensuring that HBCU students have concrete professional experiences and access to leadership opportunities,” said Camille Mosley, Vice President for HBCU Engagement with Aramark Collegiate Hospitality.
-“TMCF ensures that its students are thriving in a broad range of places and spaces as they embark on their careers.
-We are privileged to be a part of this journey.”
+"We are incredibly excited to partner with an organization committed to ensuring that HBCU students have concrete professional experiences and access to leadership opportunities," said Camille Mosley, Vice President for HBCU Engagement.
+"TMCF ensures that its students are thriving in a broad range of places and spaces as they embark on their careers.
+We are privileged to be a part of this journey."

 This fully sponsored, highly competitive program was open to students majoring in hospitality, culinary arts, business management, economics, marketing, information technology, retail management, human resources, supply chain management, accounting, finance, project management, and management information systems.
 This breadth of studies reflects the wide range of opportunities at a multi-national enterprise like Aramark.

-"We are delighted to partner with Aramark for the upcoming HBCU Emerging Leaders program in Philadelphia,” said Dr. Harry Williams, President and CEO of Thurgood Marshall College Fund.
-“This is another example of a strategic partnership that allows us to work with companies to achieve their DEI goals.
-It's also great that our participating students are being exposed to all the terrific careers in the hospitality industry.”
+"We are delighted to partner with Aramark for the upcoming HBCU Emerging program in Philadelphia," said Dr. Harry Williams, President and CEO of Thurgood Marshall College Fund.
+"This is another example and strategic partnership that allows us to work with companies to achieve their DEI goals.
+It's also great that our participating students are being exposed to all the terrific careers in the hospitality industry."

 As part of Aramark's commitment to diversity, equity, and inclusion, Aramark proudly supports Historically Black Colleges and Universities and is committed to an equitable workplace, engaging employees and building trust in an environment where differences are valued.